 Notifications through CANVAS are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the Unit's website (CANVAS messages are also emailed to student email addresses only).
 Students should ensure they check their student email regularly.
-Students should also participate in the CANVAS discussion forums will be checked by staff regularly.
+Students should also participate in the CANVAS discussion forums which will be checked by staff regularly.
 NOTE: This is particularly important in this unit as students are off-site and must communicate progress on their internship regularly with the Unit Convener.

 Use of student email account

 The University Email policy states that "students wishing to contact the University via email regarding administrative or academic matters need to send the email from the University account for identity verification purposes".
 Therefore all unit enquiries should be emailed using a student university email account.
 Students should contact firstname.lastname@example.org if they have any issues accessing their university email account.